eyadzebdeh/KoverNotesSample/README.md

   - `./gradlew koverVerify -P only_diff_files=true -P line_coverage=80 -P branch_coverage=70`

 Notes:
-- Diff detection uses `git diff --name-only origin/main...HEAD`.
-If `origin/main` isn’t available locally or no Kotlin files changed, the include set may be empty and coverage can be zero.
+- Diff detection uses `git diff --name-only --diff-filter=d origin/main` (falls back to `main` if needed).
+If the ref isn’t available locally or no Kotlin files changed, the include set may be empty and coverage can be zero.
 - Exclusion filters still apply in both modes.

 ## Tests